danielsodium/AniShelf/README.md

 # Anishelf

 Anishelf is an electron application that downloads anime episodes.
 I couldn't find any pre-existing anime downloader that had a clean UI, so I decided to create my own.
-This was my first time using electron.js.
-It scrapes episodes from twist.moe or genoanime.com, and can be set in settings (genoanime tends to work better).
+This was my first project using electron.js.
+It scrapes episodes from allanime.

 ![Home](https://github.com/danielsodium/AniShelf/blob/main/assets/images/home.jpg)